Tricia Bacon Associate Professor Department of Justice, Law & Criminology

 BA Stetson University 2000

 Tricia Bacon, PhD, is an Associate Professor at American University’s School of Public Affairs.
-She is the author of Why Terrorist Organizations Form International Alliances published with University of Pennsylvania Press in May 2018.
+She directs the Policy Anti-Terrorism Hub at American University.
+She is the author of Terror in Transition: Leadership and Succession in Terrorist Organizations with Columbia University Press in 2022 and Why Terrorist Organizations Form International Alliances published with University of Pennsylvania Press in May 2018.

 Prior to her employment at American University, Dr. Bacon worked on counterterrorism for over ten years at the Department of State, including in the Bureau of Intelligence and Research, the Bureau of Counterterrorism, and the Bureau of Diplomatic Security.
-Her work on counterterrorism in the intelligence community received numerous accolades, and she conducted research and analysis on counterterrorism in South Asia, North Africa, East Africa, Europe, and Southeast Asia.
+Her work on counterterrorism in the intelligence community received numerous accolades, and she conducted research and analysis on counterterrorism, with a focus on South Asia and Africa.

 Teaching